-Failure to adhere to these guidelines could constitute a breach of academic integrity and contravene the Proctors' Disciplinary Regulations for Candidates in Examination
+Failure to adhere to these guidelines could constitute a breach of academic integrity and contravene the Proctors' Disciplinary Regulations for Candidates in Examination.

-(http://www.admin.ox.ac.uk/statutes/regulations/288-072.shtml).
 It is therefore the student's responsibility to provide the proof-reader with a copy of this policy statement.